 We also use bone grafting before dental implant treatment.
 If you are receiving dental bridges or dentures that are supported by implants, you may need grafting treatment.
-In most cases, we will use it after a tooth extraction.
-Your dentist will fill the now empty socket with bone or a bone substitute.
+In most cases, we will use it after the tooth extraction.
+Your dentist will fill the now-empty socket with bone or a bone substitute.
 This is known as a tooth socket graft.

 Recovering from Oral Surgery